herzbube/libsgfcplusplus/doc/SgfNotes.md

 All things considered it is reasonable to assume that modern-day SGF-writing applications that support non-ASCII SGF content are not strictly conforming to the SGF standard, but are using the common-sense approach of encoding the **entire** SGF content with the same character encoding.

+It is recommended that library clients use the UTF-8 character encoding whenever they can, first and foremost because it is a sensible universal encoding, and second because the out-of-the-box behaviour of libsgfc++ (and the backend SGFC) are geared towards using UTF-8.
+The following sections are considered mandatory reading if you plan to use something other than UTF-8.

 ### Encoding modes

 The library client can choose between 3 encoding modes when it reads SGF content with `ISgfcDocumentReader` or writes SGF content with `ISgfcDocumentWriter`.
 The selection is made by specifying `SgfcArgumentType::EncodingMode` when the read or write operation is performed.